 If everything happens for a reason, then God ordains marriages to break apart.
 Can there be renewal and even prosperity after divorce?
 Yes, but God does not ordain betrayal and divorce, that would simply go against His word.

-If everything happens for a reason then there has to be a reason for people’s memories to be erased by Alzheimer’s before they are even done making memories.
+If everything happens for a reason then there is a reason for peoples' memories to be erased by Alzheimer’s before they are even done making memories.

-If everything happens for a reason, there has to be a reason for 4 year olds dying of cancer.
+If everything happens for a reason, there is a reason that children die of cancer.

-If everything happens for a reason, there has to be a reason or a plethora of reasons that this world is filled with vile monsters who prey on children.
+If everything happens for a reason, there has to be a plethora of reasons that this world is filled with vile monsters who prey on children.

 If everything happens for a reason there has to be a reason a freak car accident kills 4 out of 5 members of a family.

-There would have to be a reason that teenagers and drug addicts accidentally get pregnant and couples try continuously for a child they are ready to love.
-There would have to be a reason the courts aren't always right.
+There would have to be a reason that teenagers and drug addicts accidentally get pregnant and loving couples try continuously without success to conceive.
+There would have to be a reason the courts aren't always right and innocents are imprisoned.
 There would have to be a reason that evil sometimes prevails over righteousness.
 There would have to be a real reason for people hurting people.

 That’s the thing.
 The reason people hurt each other is because we live in a fallen world.
 A beautiful, fallen, incredibly difficult to understand world.
 God made us out of love; for love.
 To love Him.
 But real love requires a choice and that choice requires free will and free will allows us to be hurt by people.